 As a general guideline to National results, in 2019, 20.7% of results were grade 7 or above.
 67.1% were 4 or above.
 The most common grades are 3, 5 and 4 in that order.

 How many pupils do you need to run a subject?

 There is no hard and fast rule on this.
 We will need to consider factors such as the cost of resources and recruitment.
 In some cases we may run a course with just one pupil however a good rule of thumb is likely to be 3-5 pupils to make a course run.

 Will my son/daughter get his/her first preference?

-With 24 pupils in year 9 each taking an average of 9 or 10 subjects each and this number of optional subjects, it may be difficult to give everyone exactly what they want.
+With pupils each taking an average of 9 subjects including their choice of 17 options, it may be difficult to give everyone exactly what they want.
 However, as a small school we can be more flexible than a larger one and we hope to be able to offer every pupil a subject combination they will be happy with.

 What are the easiest subjects?

 There are no easy subjects.
-Some people find physics easy and drama impossible, whereas others are good at Art but can’t catch a ball!
 It is important to select preferences based on individual talents and interests rather than trying to cheat the system by looking for allegedly ‘soft’ or ‘easy’ options.